dotnet/iot/src/devices/Gpio/README.md

 * For Allwinner SoCs: [SunxiDriver](Drivers/Sunxi/README.md)
 * For Rockchip SoCs: [RockchipDriver](Drivers/Rockchip/README.md)

-## Usage of vivirtual GpioController and virtual GpioPin
+## Usage of virtual GpioController and virtual GpioPin

 When you have multiple GpioControllers and want to use them together in a specific binding, the `VirtualGpioController` allows to create a GpioController from GpioPin already open from different controllers.
 USage is straight forward and classes fully compatible with a normal `GpioController`.